peakdefence/wingman-docs/docs/getting-started/5th-step.md

 Your risk register should be your organization's anxiety list—a living document of what keeps you up at night, who's responsible for not letting it happen, and what you're actually doing about it.
 If your risks are so generic they could apply to any company from Tesla to your local fish and chips shop, you're doing it wrong.

 **What You'll Actually Achieve:**
-- A risk register that predicts real incidents (revolutionary, I know)
+- A risk register that prevents (predicts) real incidents (revolutionary, I know)
 - Clear ownership by people who actually understand their risks
-- Dynamic connections between risks, assets, and incidents
+- Dynamic relationships established between risks, assets, and incidents
 - The ability to answer "What's our biggest security risk?" without crying

 **Time Required:**
 - 3-5 days (if starting fresh)
-- 2-3 days (if importing existing register)
+- 1-2 days (if importing existing register)
-- 6 months (if you're trying to get everyone to agree on what "critical" means)
+- 6 months (if you're trying to get everyone to agree on what "critical" means and avoid using WINGMAN AI help)

 ---